ledisdb/ledisdb/doc/commands.md

 ### FLUSHALL

-Delete all the keys of all the existing databases, not just the currently selected one.
+Delete all the keys of all the existing databases and replication logs, not just the currently selected one.
 This command never fails.

 Very dangerous to use!!!